Coldharbour

 What is Coldharbour?

-Coldharbour is a very ancient British tradition of Wayfaring accommodation for people without silver coins for the inn, or for whom the city gates had already closed.
+Coldharbour is a very ancient British pilgriamge tradition.
+In short, it is accommodation for pilgrims without silver coins for the inn, or for whom the city gates had already closed.

-Coldharbouring is also known as emergency camping or bivouacking (or wild-camping).
+Coldharbouring is also known as emergency camping - bivouacking - or wild-camping.
 If you find yourself without another option, for whatever reason, Coldharbour is the option of quietly and gently sleeping alongside the footpath.

 The key to successful Coldharbouring is subtlety - to not be seen or heard - usually by arriving late and departing early.
 If nobody notices you, and you leave no trace of your slumber, then you will meet no problems.

-As such, Coldharbouring is not legally recognised, but is the reclamation of a tradition whose echo can be seen in the modern ‘wild-camping’ movement.
-But I prefer not to use this term, as too often ‘wild-camping’ means people in cars looking for a space to make a mess and not deal with cleaning it up.
-I prefer to call Coldharbouring ‘Emergency Camping’, as it is a functional necessity for Wayfaring.
+As such, Coldharbouring is not legally recognised, but the reclamation of the tradition can be seen in the modern ‘wild-camping’ movement.
+I prefer not to use this term, as too often ‘wild-camping’ means people in cars looking for a space to make a mess and not clean it up.
+I prefer to call Coldharbouring ‘Emergency Camping’, as a functional necessity for pilgrimage.

 How to Coldharbour

-Coldharbouring is a missing link in the British Wayfaring tradition.
-The UK has so many footpaths and walking routes, but modern thinking dictates that we should buy each night’s sleep while using them.
-This is impractical, and if followed, would make Wayfaring a privilege of the wealthy.
+Coldharbouring is a missing link in the British pilgrimage tradition.
+The UK has so many footpaths and walking routes, but modern economic thinking dictates we should buy each night’s sleep.
+This is impractical and wrong, if obeyed, makes pilgrimage a privilege of the wealthy.
 This will not do.
-Coldharbouring makes Wayfaring affordable and accessible, ensuring its benefits are spread throughout society to those who need them most.
+Coldharbouring makes pilgrimage affordable and accessible, ensuring its benefits are spread throughout society to those who need them most.

 The best place to Coldharbour has always been the green heart of the woods.
-Wayfarers and outlaws throughout British history have repaired to the woods for safety and comfort.
+Pilgrims and outlaws throughout British history have repaired to the woods for safety and comfort.
 Here you will be protected from the wind, you’ll be less visible, and you will be warmed by the bio-mass of roots and wood-mice.
 It is noticeably warmer in woods than in open fields.
-When one freezes, the other shall not.
 Furthermore, you will find plenty of twigs for your cooker, if that is how you cook.

-It is best to remain a relatively close to the footpath, so you can easily return to the path come morning, but also far enough that early-rising dog walkers won’t encounter you and get worried.
+It is best to remain a relatively close to the footpath, so you can easily return to the path come morning, but also far enough that early-rising dog walkers won’t encounter you.
 Always avoid fields with livestock, as cows and sheep can be curious and dangerous to sleeping people.
 Also avoid trampling any crops, or causing damage in any form.
 If you cook by fire, be sure to use a container.
-It may be best to cook on gas, for safety and subtlety.
+It may be best to cook on gas or meths, for safety and subtlety.

 Consider your closeness to water.
 Biting insects often breed in lakes and ponds, and these are best avoided.
 Also, condensation is worse near water-sources.
 But you may need fresh water to drink and wash with.
 Be sure to have a full water reservoir before settling down.
 Sleep is thirsty work, and you’ll want that morning drink ready to go.

-Whether you choose to sleep in a tent, or a bivy bag & tarp - or even just wrapped in a blanket - Coldharbouring is the most immersive and rewarding form of Wayfaring accommodation, and learning how to find sleep-spots opens up the landscape in new ways.
-It is a fun game to play all day - where could I sleep? - and it’s always worth marking on the map sleep spots you find for other days.
+Whether you choose to sleep in a tent, or a bivy bag & tarp - or even just wrapped in a blanket - Coldharbouring is the most immersive and rewarding form of pilgrimage accommodation, and learning how to find sleep-spots opens up the landscape in new ways.
+It is a fun game to play all day - where could I sleep here? - and it’s always worth marking on the map quality sleep spots you find for other days.

-It is worth carrying a basic Coldharbouring kit even if you don’t intend to use it.
-On a Wayfaring journey, you never know what will unfold.
+I recommend carrying a basic Coldharbouring kiteven if you don’t intend to use it.
+On a pilgrimage journey, you never know what will unfold.

 The best colours for Coldharbouring kit are green or brown, subtle dark shades that will not draw attention.
 If you are too visible, responsible locals may feel compelled to come and ask you what you’re doing, the inconvenience of which might annoy them and cause friction.
 Coldharbouring works best with subtlety and stealth.

-Avoid sharing your Coldharbour spots, especially online.
+Avoid sharing the location of your Coldharbour spots, especially online.
 This might constitute an act of harm, if hundreds of facebook friends and car-campers arrive to use the same spot!
-Keep your Coldharbouring locations secret.
+Keep Coldharbouring locations secret.

-If you want to try a less feral approach, you can always ask in the local pub whether there are spots that wild sleepers go?
-Wait until you’ve established a rapport before asking for this.
+If you want to try a slightly less feral approach, you can always ask in the local pub whether there are spots where wild sleepers traditionally go?
+Be sure to wait until you’ve established a rapport before asking for this.
 Signalling your intent too widely can be unwise.
-But if you ask the right person in the right way, often a particular corner of a field has been used by Wayfarers for generations, and someone may tell you where.
+But if you ask the right person in the right way, they might tell you about a particular corner of a field has been used by pilgrims for generations.
 Sometimes these spots even have a fire-pit waiting for you!

-You may also find that an invitation to sleep in a garden can be won, if that is something you want.
-You’ll often need to trade on the kudos of your journey, so this tactic works best for longer distance Wayfaring.
-Some freehold pubs may allow a night of camping in the pub garden.
+You may also find that an invitation to sleep in a garden can be won (if that is something you want).
+You’ll likely need to trade on the kudos of your journey, so this works best with longer distance pilgrimages.
+If they’re impressed, some freehold pubs may allow a night of camping in the pub garden.

 Crucial kit for Coldharbouring is a comfortable mat, and a quilt or sleeping bag.
 A liner is also useful, to keep your sleeping kit clean and add temperature variability.
 You also need waterproofing.
 A bivy bag is a minimalist way to achieve this.
 If you can get one with built in mosquito-netting, all the better.
 A roof, in the form of a poncho or tarp, is also helpful for heavy rain.

-A tent is also a good way to combine all these functions - though tents offer neither the flexibility of uses, or the sense of immersion offered by a bivy and tarp.
+A tent is also a good way to combine all these functions - though tents offer neither the flexibility, nor the sense of outdoor immersion, of a bivy and tarp.
 But they can provide a feeling of security in certain weather.
 Hammocks are another viable option, which often include built-in tarps and mosquito nets, if you can sleep well in a hammock.
 I cannot.

 If Coldharbouring seems a bit too risky for you, you almost certainly should try it.
-The feeling of connection with the landscape is deeply enriched by the act of going unconscious in a natural environment.
-Also, your sense of freedom and self-confidence will increase, to know that you can safely lay low almost anywhere.
+Your journey’s sense of deepening connection with the landscape is enriched by becoming unconscious in a natural environment.
+Also, your sense of freedom and self-confidence will increase, to know that you can safely sleep almost anywhere.
 It makes you feel like you belong to the land, and the land to you.